hallmaxw/syncghs/asynchbfs/README.txt

 // running Main.java
 4. Run the class having main function (Main)

 Usage of this class:
 java Main p1
-p1: Absolute path of file containing information about process and weights
+p1: Path of file containing information about process and weights

 Sample Commands: